The Effects of Generative AI Agents and Scaffolding on Enhancing Students' Comprehension of Visual Learning Analytics: Method

 The randomised controlled trial consisted of four main activities: i) reading contextual information about the visualisations, ii) all participants completing the same baseline analytical writing activity (\textit{Pre-intervention}) where no intervention was provided, followed by six evaluation questions, iii) each participant being randomly assigned to one of the three intervention conditions (\textit{Intervention}), having access to either data storytelling, passive GenAI agents, or proactive GenAI agents, followed by six evaluation questions, and iv) all participants completing another, yet different, baseline activity (\textit{Post-intervention}) with the intervention removed, followed by six evaluation questions.

 The visualisation format remained consistent across the pre-intervention phase, the intervention phase, and the post-intervention phase (e.g., bar chart, social network, and ward map), although the data and insights contained within these visualisations varied across these different phases.
-The same set of visualisations was used in all three intervention conditions.
 Likewise, the six evaluation questions maintained the same format, with the questions and answers tailored to the insights for each activity.
 Details of the contextual information, analytical writing tasks, and evaluation questions are elaborated below:

 \textbf{Contextual information.} Participants were provided with a picture (Figure \ref{fig:simulation}) and a description of a healthcare simulation where two nursing students took over care of four manikin patients (Beds 1-4) during their shift.
 Each patient required at least two tasks, with the primary focus on the deteriorating patient in Bed 4 (Amy), while the needs of other patients (Beds 1-3) also required attention.
 An actor played a relative of the patient in Bed 3, frequently distracting the nurses.
 The simulation aimed to practice teamwork, communication, and prioritisation skills.
 By the end, students were expected to i) demonstrate a structured approach to patient assessment and management, ii) recognise and respond to early signs of deterioration, and iii) contribute to effective teamwork.
 This background was essential for participants to engage in the subsequent writing tasks effectively.